sergiodxa/personal-shortening/README.md

 ## How it works

-When a request is received it check the URL.
+When a request is received it checks the URL.

 If it the pathname is on `data/urls.json` redirect to the expected URL.